Book Review for The Author and Me by Eric Chevillard.

 However, despite everything, what kept me reading and enthralled through to the very end was the beautiful writing.
 Yes, this is a translation from the French, but the English by Jordan Stump is tremendously luscious (or when needed, intensely revolting).
 The descriptions are elaborately phrased, and the language is evocative to the utmost.
 In addition, the humor he throws in here, hits you with its absurdity when you least expect it.
 Mind you, some of the sentences can go on for pages, which I’m sure, was how Chevillard wanted them.
 Because of this, you may need to reread some passage to get what the author is trying to say – and even then, there may still be some confusion.

-“The Author and Me” by Eric Chevillard (translated by Jordan Stump), is available from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Author and Me” by Eric Chevillard (translated by Jordan Stump), is available (via these affiliate links) from Amazon, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for giving me an advance reader copy of this book via NetGalley for this review, which originally appeared on my Times of Israel Blog.